Brief · NFR-2026-05 · May 2026 Edition

 Part II — The decision framework

-Part III — The provider archetypes
+Part III — The four provider archetypes

-Part IV — Ownership and buyer fit
+Part IV — Internal ownership and buyer fit

 Part V — The action plan